Skip to content

 • sudo ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose

-Once you have installed docker and docker compose on all your VM(s), you will need to copy the files required for deployment to all your VMs as outlined in the next section.
+Once you have installed Docker and Docker Compose on all your VMs, you will need to copy the deployment files to each VM, as outlined in the next section.

 Get deployment files

-Download the zip file of Policy Engine, extract the files and place it in **/opt** directory on the VM meeting software and hardware prerequisites and having docker installation.
+Download the Policy Engine zip file, extract the files, and place them in the /opt directory on the VM.
+Ensure the VM meets the software and hardware prerequisites and has Docker installed.
 The directory structure will be like this:

 /opt/<release_name>/automation, where is the extracted directory e.g., /opt/v3.6-SP1_v20250819T1700/automation